jwolfy/timetracker/README.md

 ## Running

-To start Timetracker, you need Docker and Docker Compose.
-In the root directory, run:
+To run Timetracker, you need Docker and Docker Compose.
+In the root directory, execute:

 ```bash
 docker-compose up